DatSam04/Quotes/README.md

 # Quotes
+- Work with other two classmates to create an application for final project
 - Create a Quotes Reading application using Qt5 Creator C++ and Sqlite Database
 - Make a simple database to store the quotes and easily access them by open the app
 - Display the quotes in a table with UI Design of Qt5 Creator